coders-school/stl/module2/01_functors.en.md

 ## What is a functor - function

-The function is also treated as a functor because we can also call it with `()`.
+Any function is also treated as a functor because we can also call it with `()`.

 ```cpp
 void function() {